tailhook/lithos/docs/container_config.rst

       This should be set to ``true`` only on very high performant servers that experience assymetric workload in default case.

+    external
+      (default ``false``) If set to ``true`` listen on the port in the external network (host network of the system not bridged network).
+      This is only effective if :opt:`bridged-network` is enabled for container.

+      .. versionchanged:: 0.17.0

+         Previously we only allowed external ports to be declared in lithos config.
+It was expected that container in bridged network can listen port itself.
+But it turned out file descriptors are still convenient for some use-cases even inside a bridge.

 .. opt:: metadata

    (optional) Allows to add arbitrary metadata to lithos configuration file.